 When will I get back to normal?

 If you’re experiencing symptoms of Long COVID, you’re likely wondering how long it will take you to feel back to normal.
 It’s important to remember recovery is different for everyone.
-On this page, we talk about getting back to normal after having Long COVID.
+On this page, you can read about getting back to normal after having Long COVID.

 How long it takes to recover from coronavirus is different for everyone.
 You might find you make a full recovery within 12 weeks, but you might find that your symptoms last a lot longer.
 There doesn’t seem to be a link between how unwell your COVID-19 infection made you and the chances of you having long-term symptoms.
 Some people also find that their symptoms feel better on some days and worse on others.